TABATA: High intensity interval workout. (Tabata is the named after the Japanese guy to came up with it.)

 UT1: Working at 75-80% of your max heart rate.
-This is for endurance, but it is typically a shorter session, and you will be warn out quicker than in UT2.
+This is for endurance, but it is typically a shorter session, and you will be worn out quicker than in UT2.

 UT2: Working at approximately 65-80% of your max heart rate.
-This is used to build endurance, and are typically longer peices.
+This is used to build endurance, and typically consists of longer pieces.

-If you want to be competitive or take a more structured in your approach to rowing, you’ll need to train.
+If you want to be competitive or take a more structured approach to your rowing, you’ll need to train.

 A good rowing training programme is a mix of:

 Cardio and technical work on indoor rowing machines